-Besides the divisions within the physics departments, there are also inter-disciplinary research centers that contain groups from many departments, including physics.
+Besides the divisions within the Physics Department, there are also interdisciplinary research centers that contain groups from many departments, including physics.

 CONDENSED MATTER, ATOMIC AND BIOLOGICAL PHYSICS